When to see it

-Giselle, a peasant girl, has fallen in love with Count Albrecht, who has led her to believe that he is a villager named Loys.
+Giselle, a peasant girl, has fallen in love with Count Albrecht, who has told her he is a villager named Loys.
 Her discovery of his true identity has devastating consequences.

 Giselle is the quintessential Romantic ballet.
 It transformed the dance world when it was first performed in Paris in 1841 and remains at the centre of the classical repertory.
 Although the choreography and designs have undergone many changes over the years, the essence of Giselle remains the same.
-The Royal Ballet’s production uses Marius Petipa’s classic version (after the original choreography by Jules Perrot and Jean Coralli), first staged in St Petersburg in 1884.
+Peter Wright’s production for The Royal Ballet is based on Marius Petipa’s classic version (after original choreography by Jules Perrot and Jean Coralli), which was first staged in St Petersburg in 1884.

 News and features